jpincas/tormenta/README.md

 - Combine many index queries with AND/OR logic (but no complex nesting/bracketing of ANDs/ORs)
 - Fast counts and sums using Badger's 'key only' iteration
 - Business logic using 'triggers' on save and get, including the ability to pass a 'context' through a query
-- URL parameter -> query builder in package `urltoquery`, for quick construction of queries from URL strings
+- String / URL parameter -> query builder, for quick construction of queries from URL strings
 - Helpers for loading relations

 ## Quick How To (in place of better docs to come)